 However, loneliness is neither a permanent state nor "bad" in itself.
 Instead, look at it as a signal that some important needs are going unmet.

 This could be a variety of things, but there are some ways you can try to kick that feeling.

-- Get involved with a club, church, a part-time job or volunteer work that you're genuinely interested in, so you're more likely to meet people you have something in common with. - Don't judge new people based on your past relationships.
-Instead, be open to seeing new people from a fresh perspective. - Value all of your friendships and their unique characteristics rather than believing that only a romantic relationship can relieve your loneliness. - Use your alone time to get to know yourself.
+Get involved with a club, church, a part-time job or volunteer work that you're genuinely interested in, so you're more likely to meet people with common interests.

+Don't judge new people based on your past relationships.
+Instead, be open to seeing new people from a fresh perspective.

+Value all of your friendships and their unique characteristics rather than believing that only a romantic relationship can relieve your loneliness.

+May is Mental Health Awareness Month Visit wellconnectforyou.com for more resources.

+of American adults feel as though they lack companionship.

+Use your alone time to get to know yourself.
 Think of it as an opportunity to develop independence and to learn to take care of your own emotional needs.
-You can grow in important ways during time alone. - Explore the possibility of doing things alone that you usually do with other people (like going to the movies or taking a vacation somewhere new). - Don't decide ahead of time how you're going to feel about an activity.
+You can grow in important ways during time alone.

+Explore the possibility of doing things alone that you usually do with other people (like going to the movies or taking a vacation somewhere new).

+Don't decide ahead of time how you're going to feel about an activity.
 Keep an open mind.